jsmolka/blog/content/eggvance/progress-5.md

 }
 ```

 All of this sounds nice great to have to figure out errors.
 The whole thing can be quite infuriating because debugging isn't an option, and `emscripten` tends to throw cryptic error messages at you.
-I had to go through all commits to find the one, that broke the emulator.
-It turned out to be the `canonical` function, which requires a file to exist.
+I had to go through all commits to find the one that broke the emulator.
+It turned out to be the filesystem's `canonical` function, which requires a file to exist.
 Otherwise, it throws an error.

-A demonstration can be found [here]({{<ref "wasm.html">}}).
+The result can be tested [here]({{<ref "wasm.html">}}).

-### Improving tests
+### Improving Tests
 The last part of this progress report is dedicated to my [GBA test suite](https://github.com/jsmolka/gba-suite).
 I developed most of it simultaneously with the eggvance CPU to ensure correctness.
 The whole thing is writing is pure assembly to have the maximum control over it.
 That was especially important during the start when most instructions weren't implemented yet.
 At some point, I moved the test suite into a separate repository because it became its own project.

 Since then, it has resulted in some CPU edge-case fixes in [mGBA](https://github.com/mgba-emu/mgba) and other open-source emulators.
 These poor developers had to work with a test suite that was meant for personal use.
 It had no user interface at all and stored the number of the first failed test in a register.
 The only graphical things about it were a green screen on success and a red screen on failure.
 That's why I decided to add a minimal user interface.